 Weighing the Door.

 Another way to weigh a door is to raise the door and slide the scale underneath.
 If the springs are still tensioned, the cables will need to be vise-gripped to allow the full weight of the door to rest on the scale.
-In particular, our second YouTube video titled How To Weigh a Garage Door shows how to do this.
+In particular, our YouTube video titled How To Weigh a Garage Door shows how to do this.
 This method is helpful for normal residential and commercial sectional doors with torsion or extension springs, Wayne Dalton TorqueMaster systems, and doors with the EZ Set spring system.

 Identify the Door or Springs.

-The final step is to buy garage door springs based on the information gathered in the first two steps.
-Just follow the links in Step 1 above.
+The final step is to order garage door springs based on the information gathered in the first two steps.
+We have a page listing different spring types, which are also listed in the links in Step 1 above.
 All things considered, most springs ship the same or next day.
-These links on the bottom of every page should help: Contact Information & Hours, How to Order, and Shipping and Pick Up Information.
+In addition, these links on the bottom of every page should help: Contact Information & Hours, How to Order, and Shipping and Pick Up Information.